wptrainingteam/wp-cli/README.md

-First to check whether WP-CLI is install with you or not, How to check : wp --version [ It will show the wp cli version installed ]
+First to check whether WP-CLI is install with you or not, How to check : wp --version [ It will show the wp-cli version installed ]

 If Prerequisite Requirements are satisfied, please follow the steps :